FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 ## Choosing Between the Function Node and Switch Node

-When deciding between the Function node and the Switch node in Node-RED, it is important to consider the complexity of your logic and the nature of the message routing you require.
+When deciding between the Function node and the Switch node in Node-RED, it is essential to consider the complexity of your logic and the nature of the message routing you require.

 The Function node excels in scenarios where complex logic and detailed message processing are necessary.
 It allows for writing custom JavaScript code, which can handle sophisticated conditions and perform calculations.
 This node is particularly useful when you need to make intricate decisions based on multiple values or when you need to perform detailed updates to the `msg` object.
 For instance, if your flow requires combining data from different sources, applying complex rules, or modifying multiple properties of `msg.payload`, the Function node offers the flexibility and power to accomplish these tasks.